The secret to getting the Chocolate Chip Cookies to turn out the way you love them is to know how each ingredient works.

 Brown Sugar contains molasses which makes it moister.
 Using brown s

-On the other han, Granulated Sugar has a much lower moister content.
+On the other hand, Granulated Sugar has much lower moister content.
 The sugars harden when baked creating a crispy cookie.

 Add Your Eggs

 Certainly, the eggs need to be at room temperature.